 Number of concurrent requests per connection.

 Maximum length of time (in milliseconds) that can be taken to establish a connection.
 Use '0' to specify no time out.

-Nickname of the certificate that the server should use when accepting SSL-based connections or performing StartTLS negotiation.
+Nickname of the certificate that should be sent to the server for SSL client authentication.